thejud/text-processing-cookbook/README.md

 ### searching via perl

 perl also has built in regular expressions, and a few other things that make it worthwhile.
 It is installed on most systems by default.
-Whatever tool you end up uses, it's useful to learn enough of the feature set that you at least know what is possible, and when a task is likely to be accomplished quickly (e.g. the top result on stack overflow)
+Whatever tool you end up using, it's useful to learn enough of the feature set that you at least know what is possible, and when a task is likely to be accomplished quickly (e.g. the top result on stack overflow)

 See [General transformation with perl \-pE and \-nE](#general-transformation-with-perl--pe-and--ne) for using perl as a general purpose filter.